Researcher (PhD), Educator, Father, Outdoor Sports Enthusiast

-(A mini-history: where does my nature come from and how I got involved in information systems, e-learning, EMC, EMF & risk management areas.)
+(Next will follow a longer mini-history: what is my background and how I got involved in information systems, e-learning, EMC, EMF & risk-management areas.)

 I was raised with my architect-brother Timo in a middle-class family in Tampere, Finland.
 My father Antti was a serial-entrepreneur and inventor with several patents.
 From this background comes my curiosity and researcher-inventor mindset.
 My mother Ritva was a bookkeeper, who set high expectations for boys’ education.
 I tried to keep up with these (B.Sc. -> M.Sc. -> PhD).
 She died rather early, after being years heavily exposed to chemicals and EMFs.
 To me this was of course sad, but also educative.